TechXAfrica/Gemini-Fundamentals/README.md

 # Gemini-Fundamentals (Study Jam)

-Are you ready to start creating systems and applications using AI?
-In this track, you'll learn how to use the Gemini API in Python
+Are you ready to dive into the world of AI and unlock the potential of Google's most advanced AI technologies?
+Welcome to the **Gemini Era Study Jams!**

-Through hands-on coding exercises, you’ll learn how to send prompts to gemini-pro and pro vision models to solve a wide range of real-world problems.
+Through interactive sessions and hands-on coding exercises, you'll learn how to use the Google's gemini-pro and pro vision models to solve a wide range of real-world problems.

-You'll also learn state-of-the-art prompting techniques to get the most out of these models.
+You will learn state-of-the-art prompting techniques to get the most out of these models.

+We will also walk you through building an AI system that can query your documents & data using LangChains & the Gemini API.

+Join us and unlock the power of Gemini API.
+Let's unleash the full potential of AI together!

+**Target Audience:** Developers with basic Python programming experience and an interest in using large language models (LLMs).

 ## 🚀 Tutorials